Tornadoes of 2018: August 19 (China)

+August 24 (Iceland)

+A rare, high-end F1/T3 tornado struck the Norðurhjáleiga farm in South Iceland, causing extensive damage.
+The tornado damaged roofs, downed fences, and tossed a jeep and trailer into a ditch.
+No casualties were reported.

-August 28
+August 28 (United States)

 A moderate outbreak of mostly weak tornadoes occurred across the Great Lakes region of the United States during late afternoon and evening of August 28.
 A majority of these tornadoes touched down in Wisconsin, and were embedded within a line of severe thunderstorms that moved across the southern portion of the state.
 An EF1 tornado stuck community of Alto, destroying large outbuildings, damaging trees and power poles, and causing considerable damage to farmsteads in the area.
 Three separate EF1 tornadoes caused damage to barns, trees, and homes in and around South Byron.
 The strongest tornado of the event was an EF2 that touched down in Brownsville, snapping numerous large trees, destroying a large barn, and toppling a large communications tower to the ground outside of town.
 A separate EF1 tornado also impacted Brownsville simultaneously, damaging trees and power poles in town.
 A few additional tornadoes also occurred in Iowa and Michigan, including an EF1 that heavily damaged a house near West Branch, Michigan.
 In addition to the tornadoes, the severe thunderstorms produced numerous reports of significant straight-line wind damage across the region.
 Damage to trees and agriculture across southern Wisconsin was severe.
 A total of 24 tornadoes were confirmed, none of which resulted in any fatalities or injuries.

 September

-There were 111 tornadoes reported in the United States in September, of which 108 were confirmed.

 September 3–7 (North Korea)

 An apparent tornado in North Korea occurred west of Samsa Station in Paegam County.
 This tornado carved a 1.8 km path through a forest, which was found via satellite imagery.
-The exact date of this tornado is unknown, but it is suspected to have occurred between September 3-7.
+The exact date of this tornado is unknown, but it is suspected to have occurred between September 3–7.

+September 3 (Canada)

+An exceptionally rare EF2 touched down in rural Labrador, snapping and uprooting many trees just south of Wabush, where it briefly became a waterspout as it moved over Rectangle Lake.
+This was the first tornado ever confirmed in Labrador, and the strongest confirmed in Newfoundland and Labrador.